bertuzziness/CodeSecurityTests/README.md

 Test repository for code analysis

-Code Coverage, Security and Secrets tools configured:
+Repository with bugs in .net code for security testing tools security for Code Coverage, Security and Secrets tools configured:

 * [SonarCloud](sonarcloud.io)
 * [GitGuardian](gitguardian.com)